MartinALund/CodeReviewTutorial/README.md

 - Go to the `Code` tab
 - Click on the CODEOWNERS file
 - Edit this file by clicking on the pencil
-- Add your team members on line 2 with the syntax @membername @membertwo
+- Add your team members on line 2 with the syntax '@collaborator @anotherCollaborator @aThirdCollaborator'
 - Scroll down to the bottom
 - Make sure 'Commit directly to the master branch' is checked.
 - Click 'Commit changes' to update the file

+By adding collaborators to your project and including these members in the CODEOWNERS file you are setting them up for automatic code review requests.
+When you make a pull request later, the code owners will get an email about the change.

 # Add branch rules to forked project